songchenwen/hexo-migrator-issue/README.md

 ##Advantages

 Since Github offers a really nice webpage to edit issues, we can update our blog posts almost anywhere.
 And with a little work on [Heroku](http://heroku.com), we can even make this progress totally automatic.
-I will write a post about how that is achieved at [Gary Blog](http://emptyzone.github.io) later.
+Check [this post](http://emptyzone.github.io/tech/2014/08/11/hexo-auto-publisher-on-heroku/).

 ##Install